Neck Lift Surgery – Reducing a Double Chin

 Plastic Surgeons are adept at understanding facial anatomy in great detail, including knowing how to maximise the effects of altering facial tissues such as skin, muscles and facial fat.

 The platysma muscle is a wide, flat muscle.
 It extends from your chin to your upper chest.
-It is the muscle that is responsible for moving your jaw and lower lip, and it helps to maintains the general shape of your neck.
+It is the muscle that is responsible for moving your jaw and lower lip, and it helps to maintain the general shape of your neck.

 As you age, your muscles start to weaken or atrophy (become weaker or smaller).